CoderLiang/proton/README.md

 Installing
 =========
 This software requires an Oculus Rift, Myo armband, and accompanying software in order to be played correctly.
 Executable versions are available in the root directory, and can be run directly.
-Mac and Linux versions are untested.
+Mac and Linux versions are currently unworking.
 Source is available in the src/ directory; you will need Unity Pro to develop.

 Playing
 =========